spirali/elsie/docs/README.md

 *Elsie* are fully programmed with Python.

-It was created out of frustration of having to deal with [existing tools](#comparison-to-other-tools) for creating presentations.
+It was created out of frustration of having to deal with [existing tools](#comparison-to-other-tools) for creating technically oriented presentations.
 We believe that creating presentations should be automated and programmable as much as possible.

 **Quick links**